NewSigma/Physica/README.md

 # Physica

-Physica is a high-performance and scalable template library for computational physics, dedicated to providing a rapid iteration platform for new algorithms.
-It is not a textbook or a ready-to-use solution.
-Physica provides several basic components and does not restrict creativity.
-It helps users implement ideas in less than 200 lines of code.
+Physica is a high-performance and scalable C++ template library, dedicated to providing a rapid iteration platform for new algorithms.
+It provides the following two main features:

+- Differentiable linear algebra library that leverages SIMD and GPU acceleration
+- Domain specific composable module for computational physics

 Physica is also an open source platform that maintains scientific code written in Physica and related data.
 We expect Physica, as a platform and not just a software, to promote the reproducibility of scientific results.
 The open source community continuously ensures that the results remain readable, reproducible and accurate.